4 Copies of 19th Century Harper's Weekly, Including Sinking of the Gold Ship SS Central America #89

 Harper's was the premier illustrated publication of its day; a great example is one of this group of papers that has an early report on the 1857 sinking of the SS Central America.
 If you collect coins, you may be familiar with the ship that in recent years has been a major topic of numismatic news.
 The ship was discovered roughly 150 years after the sinking, and all reports indicated it was carrying a treasure in gold.
 The cargo turned out to be far more than anyone realized and the value of the coins found was in the millions of dollars, including a cache of BU gold pieces that had avoided the devastating effects of salt water.

-The rarest of our papers to be sold is a Civil War dated Mississippi "wallpaper" newspaper.
+The rarest of our papers for sale is a Civil War dated Mississippi "wallpaper" newspaper.
 In the south, paper, like so many commodities, was in very short supply.
 Some papers managed to avoid shutting down by printing on any paper they could find, which included wallpaper.